Chart Color Schemes

 Health performance in Seymour is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Mental health issues and arthritis are the most prevalent conditions, impacting 11.2% and 10.9% of residents respectively.
-However, 57.6% of residents report being free from medical ailments, compared to 63.0% in the rest of Victoria.
-The area has a lower proportion of seniors aged 65 and over at 23.6%, or 1,641 people, compared to 25.2% in the rest of Victoria.
-Health outcomes among seniors are broadly similar to those of the general population.
+About 57.6% reported no medical ailments, lower than the 63.0% in the rest of Victoria.
+The area has 23.6% residents aged 65 and over (1,639 people), which is less than the 25.2% in the rest of Victoria.
+Health outcomes among seniors present challenges similar to those faced by the general population.

 Frequently Asked Questions - Health